gunnarmorling/simd-fizzbuzz/README.md

 ## Benchmark Results

+All tests were run using OpenJDK 16 build 16+36.

-Here are the benchmark results from running on a Macbook Pro 2019 (2.6 GHz 6-Core Intel Core i7):
+Here are the benchmark results from running on a Macbook Pro 2019 (2.6 GHz 6-Core Intel Core i7), using the [upstream build](https://jdk.java.net/16/):

 ```shell
 Benchmark                                        (arrayLength)   Mode  Cnt        Score        Error  Units